 That project will involve replacing the aging roof, updating the HVAC systems and improving restrooms.
-The city expects to release a request for proposals in "The community should the coming months, with some construction begin-
+The city expects to release a request for proposals in the coming months, with some construction beginning in the spring, Quffa said.

-The Pickleweed project will involve an expansion and interior renovation to improve the operations of happier.
-It's a dream come the library.
+The Pickleweed project will involve an expansion and interior renovation to improve the operations of the library.
 The planning for that project will happen next year, Quffa said.